hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

 * Changes the sign of the operand
   * RHS is coerced to Numeric
-  * Operation fails if RHS is not numeric or coercion failed
+  * Operation fails if RHS is not numeric or if coercion failed

 ### * operator

 * Multiplies LHS and RHS
   * LHS and RHS are coerced to Numeric
-  * Operation fails if LHS or RHS are not numeric or coercion failed
+  * Operation fails if LHS or RHS are not numeric or if coercion failed

 Multiplication of integer values produces an integer result.
 If one of the operands is a Float the result is also a Float.
 Integrals does not overflow.